-The EIS should provide sufficient information to make an independent assessment of how the state-controlled and local government road networks will be affected.
-The impact on residents and other stakeholders in the affected area along the whole route should be detailed and how any impacts will be managed.
+The EIS should provide sufficient information to make an independent assessment of how the State-controlled and local government road networks will be affected.
+The impact on stakeholders along the whole route should be detailed and how any impacts will be managed.

+Details should be provided of the impacts on environmental values of any new roads or road realignments required for the Project.
 The EIS should include detailed analysis of probable impact of identified construction and operational traffic generated by the Project with particular concern to impacts on road infrastructure, road users and road safety.

-The EIS needs to identify impacts on the state-controlled and local government road network.
-Indicate clearly the corrective measures necessary to address adverse road impacts and the costs involved following consultation with the relevant road network manager.
-Reference should be made to the Main Roads Guidelines for Assessment of Road Impacts of Development, 2006.
+The EIS needs to identify impacts on the State-controlled and local government road networks and to indicate clearly the corrective measures necessary to address adverse road impacts and the costs involved.
+This will require the proponent to compare the traffic situation and road conditions with, and without, the Project.